heutelbeck/sapl-policy-engine/sapl-hamcrest/README.md

 # SAPL Hamcrest

-This is an extension the the Hamcrest matching libraries with useful matchers for testing SAPL specific objects, i.e. for `Val` and `AuthorizationDecision`.
+This module contains an extension for the Hamcrest matching libraries with useful matchers for testing SAPL specific objects, i.e., for `Val` and `AuthorizationDecision`.

 This library works well together with the [Spotify Hamcrest matchers for JSON objects](https://github.com/spotify/java-hamcrest#json-matchers).